Estimation of a Structural Break Point in Linear Regression Models: Structural Break Point Estimator

-The distribution of $\left\vert Q_{T}(k) \right\vert$ has smaller variance at ends of the sample.
-Hence, the weight function eliminates small sample uncertainty of $\left\vert V_{T}(k) \right\vert$ when $k$ is near boundaries.
-Due to smaller variance of the objective function at ends of the sample, the maximizing value $\hat{k}$ is less likely to pick either ends.

-Figure \ref{fig:finidistexample_sec2} shows the finite sample distribution of the break point estimator in (\ref{Def:newestimator_breakmean}), under the same DGP of Figure \ref{fig:rhols_finidist_example}.
-As expected, the break point estimator has flat tails at ends of the unit interval with a mode at true break point $\rho_0 = 0.3$, whereas the LS estimator has modes at zero and one.
-Additional Monte Carlo simulations are provided in Section \ref{sec:montecarlo}.
-It shows that the break point estimator has a finite sample distribution with a unique mode at true break and flat tails regardless of the actual break location and magnitude.
-In contrast, the finite sample distribution of the LS estimator is tri-modal for any true break point values.
+The weight function shrinks the variance of the LS objective function when $k$ is near the boundaries, and thus, the maximizing value $\hat{k}$ is less likely to pick either end.
+The right plot of Figure \ref{fig:example_gdp_rho} shows the finite sample distribution of the break point estimator (\ref{Def:newestimator_breakmean}) under the DGP calibrated from the U.S. real GDP growth rate.
+As expected, the break point estimator has flat tails at boundaries with a mode at the true break point $\rho_0 = 0.3$, whereas the LS estimator has modes at $0.01$ and $0.99$.
+Section \ref{sec:montecarlo} provides additional Monte Carlo simulations comparing the two estimators.